AnticOwl/anticowl.github.io/_posts/2026-08-11-IGCSRelay.md

 * Use the correct version for the game:
   * IGCSRelay.addon64 for 64-bit games
   * IGCSRelay.addon32 for 32-bit games
-* Install the DOF addon you want to use: IGCSDOF / IGCS Connector, Parallax DOF, or both.
+* Install IGCSDOF, Parallax DOF, or both.

 Launch the game and open the ReShade overlay.